ubc/profile-cct/readme.txt

 The plugin will generate pages for individual profiles as well as for lists of people.

-For further flexibility you can use the [profilelist] shortcode to display profiles anywhere on a site.
+For further flexibility you can use the [profilelist] and [profile] shortcodes to display profiles anywhere on a site.

 =[profilelist] shortcode=